tnicacio/ifc-learnpy/README.md

 https://user-images.githubusercontent.com/50798315/138596999-fc5dde8e-c546-42bf-a8ea-a1cfff4c6742.mp4

 # Can I test only the backend?
 Sure!
-The available routes on backend are:
+The backend available routes are:

 ## [GET] /courses
 To see a list with all the courses